-This story was originally posted in the Paying for College 101 (PFC 101) group.
+This story was originally published in our Paying for College 101 (PFC 101) group.
 It has been edited for clarity and flow.

 I’m hoping that the information included here helps other families save money for, and on, a college education.